MartinPaulEve/cemmento/README.md

 The default storage engine is the Internet Archive.
 The default redirect engine is hypothes.is.

+#Known Issues
+Links are likely to be broken on the Wayback Machine version.

 #Credits
 Cemmento was written by Martin Paul Eve and Alex Gil.
 It is copyright 2016.
 With thanks to Ben Armintor for a design chat.
+Alex's contribution is part of the work of the group for experimental methods at Columbia University.
+He promises a web page soon.